TRT100 - Reality Tourism

 |Schools offering this subject|

 Students entering the Tourism and Travel Program at Seneca College sometimes have difficulty in selecting a career path.
 This course, in conjunction with TIS152: Introduction to Tourism Industry and Careers will provide the background for students to make an informed choice.
-While TIS152 presents an overview of the five sectors of the tourism industry, this course will expose students to the realities of these five sectors through field trips, assignments and guest speakers.
+While TIS152 presents an overview of the eight sectors of the tourism industry, this course will expose students to the realities of these eight sectors through field trips, assignments and guest speakers.

 Upon successful completion of this subject the student will be able to: